weaponsmg1/Gmod-External-Triggerbot/README.md

 # Gmod-External-Triggerbot

-Very simple triggerbot for Chromium x64 make in C++
+Very simple triggerbot for Chromium x64 made in C++

 Don't detectable by all server anti-cheats